 Cheesecakes as made by angels themselves (angels from weight-bearing clouds but clouds nonetheless…).
 Oh my, you simply must try one!
 I lament rhapsodically in all of my Instant Pot Cheesecake recipes about how unbelievable the texture is and if you too are a cheesecake lover, whether you thought you preferred no bake or water-bath baked ones before now, you will be weak at the knees for the creamy, unctuous, silkiness of a pressure cooked cheesecake.

-Whilst my final word on the Instant Pot is that it is a brilliant piece of kit I would not want to be without, I want to address some of the things which aren’t perfection so you can make an informed choice before deciding that an IP is for you.
+Whilst my final word on the Instant Pot is that it is a brilliant piece of kit I would not want to be without, I want to address some of the things which aren’t perfect so you can make an informed choice before deciding that an IP is for you:

 1. Instant Pot Recipes

 As the IP took off in America first, the bulk of recipes are in cups and Imperial measures.
-I hope my blog will fill the gap for metric measure recipes but UK readers need to bare in mind the cookbook market is lacking in hard copes of IP ready recipes and the bulk are only available online.
+I hope my blog will fill the gap for metric measure recipes but UK readers need to bear in mind the cookbook market is lacking in hard copies of IP ready recipes and the bulk are available online or as ebooks only.
 That being said, a brilliant little resource is the BBC Good Food: Pressure Cooker Favourites cookbook by the brilliant Barney Desmazery to get you started.

 2. Time to come to Pressure